Impact review cycles

 If you have any questions about the Impact Review process, or need help in general, please Slack #ask-people-team

-Impact Reviews explained
+Impact Reviews Explained

 To read more about how we provide continuous feedback and our performance improvement plan (PIP) process, please see our Teammate Development page.